47rooks/virtual-rubiks-cube/README.md

 # To Do

    * Immediate
-     * create a second Scene for the model loading demo
-     * create base scene class and extend it in both scenes
-     * fix mouse targetting code, simplify to target just the model whatever it is, or the camera
+     * move Scene to scenes and rename as appropriate
+     * fix bug where switching to the Basic scene from the menu flips the camera/model toggle.
+The fix is in ModelLoadingScene already
      * fix GLTF loader
        * handling of the materials
        * clean up code handling node/mesh recursion